LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 - AUC_Mean: AUC averaged across replicates
 - AUC_MeanFC: Ratio of AUC between the current well and the A1 well (negative control), averaged across replicates
 - AUC_Pvalue: Paired-sample t-test of AUC between the current well and the A1 well
-- CurveFit_R2: R2 value between the observed OD and the best model fit.
-It is the R2 value that first exceeds `min_r2` among all initial guess trials.
-If all R2 values remain below `min_r2` throughout the trials, the maximum R2 value from these trials is reported.
+- CurveFit_R2: The R2 value between the observed OD and the best-fitting model.
+It is the first R2 value that exceeds `min_r2` among all initial guess trials.
+If all R2 values remain below `min_r2`, a linear regression model will be applied to reestimate the specific growth rate and its R2 value.
+If the estimated growth rate is negative, it will be set to 0.001, and the corresponding R2 value will be set to `nan`.
-- SGR: Specific growth rate (unit 1/hour) in each replicate (values separated by semicolons). __If `CurveFit_R2` is less than `min_r2` for a specific well, its corresponding SGR value is set to NaN__.
+- SGR: Specific growth rate (unit 1/hour) in each replicate (values separated by semicolons).
 - SGR_Mean: SGR averaged across replicates
 - SGR_MeanFC: Ratio of SGR between the current well and the A1 well (negative control), averaged across replicates
 - SGR_Pvalue: Paired-sample t-test of SGR between the current well and the A1 well